epfl-dlab/140_to_280/README.md

 ### Content of the repository

-1. The file 'user_ids.csv' contains ids of the houndred thousand sampled Twitter users.
+1. The file 'user_ids.csv' contains ids of the hundred thousand sampled Twitter users.

 ### Reference